MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 Next we need to import the `index.html` into Cosmos.
 Here are the steps:

 1. Click the "Menu" button then select "Pages."
-2. Find the page you created above and click "Edit."
-On the next page select "Code View."
+2. Either create a new page to hold the application or select an existing page and click "Code Editor."
 3. Once the code editor opens, select "Menu" then "Import."
 4. The import dialog open, click the "Select files" button, and select the `index.html` file in the "build" folder.